AntonSk98/Factory-Automation/README.md

 Extra info:

-In case you have some extra projects regarding this project, do not hesitate to contact me via email.
+In case you have some extra questions regarding this project, do not hesitate to contact me via email.
 Email: antonskripin@gmail.com